 Bourbonnais Township Park District provides employees an opportunity to indicate their interest in open positions and advance within the organization according to their skills and experience.

-In general, notices of all regular, full-time job openings are posted, although Bourbonnais Township Park District reserves its discretionary right to not post a particular opening.
+The Park District will internally post any open position within 14 calendar days of that position being posted externally.
 Job openings will be posted on the employee bulletin board and in the email system, and normally remain open for 30 days.
-Each job posting notice will include the dates of the posting period, job title, department, location, grade level, job summary, essential duties, and qualifications (required skills and abilities).
+Each job posting notice will include the dates of the posting period, job title, department, location, grade level, job summary, pay band, essential duties, and qualifications (required skills and abilities).